reedessick/exposure/README.md

     - `compute_exposure`

 The work flow will likely run in this order.
 We note that there is further parallelization available by writing a single DAG that combines compute_psd, compute_horizon, and compute_network_sensitivity together with appropriate parent/child relationships.
 We could add compute_exposure to that as well, but it will require all jobs to finish prior and therefore might as well just be a postscript or run by hand afterwards.

+We also provide some basic functionality to estimate diurnal cycles.

+  - compute a stacked histogram (with some user-specified periodicity)
+    - diurnal_hist

+  - compute the dft of lock segments and run a peak finding algorithm to identify periodic components
+    - diuranl_dft

+  - compute a time-frequency representation of lock segments to look for variabilitoy of periodic elements
+    - diurnal_timefreq